Neighbouring group participation: NGP by an alkene

 The π orbitals of an alkene can stabilize a transition state by helping to delocalize the positive charge of the carbocation.
 For instance the unsaturated tosylate will react more quickly (1011 times faster for aqueous solvolysis) with a nucleophile than the saturated tosylate.

 The carbocationic intermediate will be stabilized by resonance where the positive charge is spread over several atoms.
 In the diagram below this is shown.

 Here is a different view of the same intermediates.

 Even if the alkene is more remote from the reacting center the alkene can still act in this way.
 For instance in the following alkyl benzenesulfonate the alkene is able to delocalise the carbocation.

-Also the increase in the rate of the SN2 reaction of allyl bromide with a nucleophile compared with the reaction of n-propyl bromide is because the orbitals of the π bond overlap with those of the transition state.
-In the allyl system the alkene orbitals overlap with the orbitals of a SN2 transition state.

 NGP by a cyclopropane, cyclobutane or a homoallyl group

-If Cyclopropylmethyl chloride is reacted with ethanol and water then a mixture of 48% cyclopropylmethyl alcohol, 47% cyclobutanol and 5% homoallyl alcohol (but-3-enol) is obtained.
-This is because the carbocationic intermediate is delocalised onto many different carbons through a reversible ring opening.
+The reaction of cyclopropylmethamine with sodium nitrite in dilute aqueous perchloric acid solution yielded a mixture of 48% cyclopropylmethyl alcohol, 47% cyclobutanol, and 5% homoallylic alcohol (but-3-en-1-ol).
+In the non-classical perspective, the positive charge is delocalized throughout the carbocation intermediate structure via resonance, resulting in partial (electron-deficient) bonds.
+Evidently, the relatively low yield of the homoallylic alcohol implies that the homoallylic structure is the weakest resonance contributor.

 NGP by an aromatic ring

-In the case of a benzyl halide the reactivity is higher because the SN2 transition state enjoys a similar overlap effect to that in the allyl system according to the molecular orbital theory.